jaimegildesagredo/doublex-expects/README.rst

 Installation
 ============

-You can install the last stable release from PyPI using pip or easy_install.
+You can install the last stable release from PyPI using *pip* or *easy_install*.

 .. code-block:: bash

     $ pip install doublex-expects

-Also you can install the latest sources from Github.
+Also you can install the latest sources from *Github*.

 .. code-block:: bash